magento/knowledge-base/src/troubleshooting/miscellaneous/safely-delete-files-when-out-of-disk-space-adobe-commerce-on-our-cloud-architecture.md

 '; echo "Please use the above information to clear any unwanted data from the server, it is important this is done as soon as possible to ensure your server stays functional.";
 ```

-The output of the command will be a list of files with their sizes specified.
+The output of the command will contain a list of the largest files and directories with their sizes specified.

 ## Related reading